This story was originally published in January of 2017.

 Myth: Lung cancer screening is still considered experimental and is not part of standard care.

-After the NEJM study, screening experts realized that the test was beneficial for the high-risk study population of current and former smokers.
+After the NEJM study, screening experts realized that the test was beneficial for the high-risk study population of people who currently and formerly smoked.
 Lung cancer screening is recommended for these patients and is covered by Medicare and Medicaid, as well as by most insurance companies.

 Myth: Lung cancer screening has a high rate of false positives, leading to many unnecessary procedures.